Use ONNX model converted from TensorFlow to recognize hand-written digits with ibm-watsonx-ai

 After exporting the model, you should verify its integrity and ensure that it functions as expected.
 We will use onnxruntime

-to load the model and perform inference on the random dataset.
+to load the model and perform inference on the test data.
 Additionally, we’ll use onnx

 's checker